×

 by Hiromi Morita, Staff Writer

-The taut burn scars on Shizuko Abe’s hands and face remain despite the many years since the atomic bombing.
-“I was frightfully disfigured and spent my days in tears,” said Ms. Abe, 97, a resident of Hiroshima’s Minami Ward who was a member of the 1964 Hiroshima–Nagasaki World Peace Pilgrimage, as she looked off into the distance.
+Shizuko Abe’s hands and face with their taut burn scars have not returned to their original state despite the many years since the atomic bombing.
+“I was frightfully disfigured and spent my days in tears,” said Ms. Abe, 97, a resident of Hiroshima’s Minami Ward who was a member of the 1964 Hiroshima-Nagasaki World Peace Pilgrimage, as she looked off into the distance.

 On the day of the atomic bombing, she was engaged in the work of demolishing houses for the creation of fire lanes about 1.5 kilometers from the hypocenter as part of volunteer community work.
 Working outdoors, she was exposed to intense thermal rays from the bombing.
 Her face was burned and the skin on her right arm peeled off to the tips of her fingernails.
 Although she had escaped death, her burns became swollen and turned bright red.

 She was 18 at the time and had just married.
 Her mother-in-law, with whom the couple lived, pushed her for a divorce from her son.
-People around her would look at her strangely, and children in the neighborhood used to call her a “red ogre.”
-She prepared herself for a divorce, but her husband, Saburo, who was demobilized from the military at the end of that year, never changed his attitude toward her and treated her with compassion despite her changed appearance.
+She got strange looks from people around her, and children in the neighborhood used to call her a “red ogre.”
+She prepared herself for a divorce, but her husband, Saburo, who was demobilized from the military at the end of that year, did not even bat an eye at her completely changed appearance and treated her with compassion.
 Saburo died in 1992.

 Supported by husband

 One summer, she saw a sign at one of the shacks next to the A-bomb Dome that read, “Let us know if you are an A-bomb survivor.”
 The sign was written by Kiyoshi Kikkawa, the person known as “Atomic Bomb Victim No. 1” who died in 1986.
-Ms. Abe developed a close friendship with Mr. Kikkawa and others who were working with the A-bomb survivors’ movement in its early days.
+Ms. Abe developed a close friendship with Mr. Kikkawa and others who devoted themselves to the A-bomb survivors’ movement in its early days.
 It was on their advice that she joined the pilgrimage proposed by Barbara Reynolds, an American peace activist who died in 1990.

 The pilgrimage was Ms. Abe’s first trip overseas, and she bore the heavy burden of speaking out to people in nuclear weapons states and other nations over a period of about two-and-a-half months about the suffering caused by the atomic bombings.
-Being away from home was a concern for her, as a housewife who worked on the family farm and took care of the family’s children and housework.
-“I thought it would be impossible for me, as I had lived my life trying to remain inconspicuous,” she said.
+As a housewife who worked on the family farm and took care of the family’s children and housework, being away from home was a grave matter.
+“I thought it would be impossible for me, as I had lived my life trying to hide from people,” she said.
 “But my husband encouraged me by telling me it was an honorable role.”

 Saburo supported his wife during her trip with letters and even contributed an article to a Japanese-language newspaper in the United States.
 He wrote that the A-bomb survivors were not there to be exposed to public view or to beg for mercy, and that he had sent his wife off for the purpose of “having as many people in as many countries as possible learn about the hopes of the A-bomb survivors in Hiroshima.”